FernandoLarrain/HoTT-Book-Agda/README.md

 Most of the formalizations in this library are original.
 However, while learning Agda and setting up the library, I imported code and ideas from other sources (in addition to, of course, the [HoTT Book](https://homotopytypetheory.org/book/)).
 It is, at this point, impossible for me to demarcate them precisely, because they have been modified and reorganized multiple times.
 However, I can provide a rough guide to where they played an essential role:

 1. [Martín Escardó's Lecture Notes](https://www.cs.bham.ac.uk/~mhe/HoTT-UF-in-Agda-Lecture-Notes/index.html): fundamental notions, axioms and notation.
-2. [The HoTT-Agda Library](https://github.com/HoTT/HoTT-Agda): basics of rewriting and Higher Inductive Types.
+2. [The HoTT-Agda Library](https://github.com/HoTT/HoTT-Agda): rewriting for Higher Inductive Types.
 3. [Egbert Rijke's HoTT-Intro](https://github.com/EgbertRijke/HoTT-Intro): ideas about Singleton Induction and the Fundamental Theorem of Identity Types.

 ## The library